MellongLau/AMAppExportToIPA-Xcode-Plugin/README.md

 </p>

-AMAppExportToIPA-Xcode-Plugin is simple Xcode plugin to export `.app` to `.ipa` file.
+AMAppExportToIPA-Xcode-Plugin is a simple Xcode plugin to export `.app` to `.ipa` file.

 ## Usage